Pierre Gramegna

 Mr Gramegna held a diplomatic career spanning from April 1983 to August 2003, holding various posts including:

-• Ambassador of Luxembourg in Japan, also accredited in South Korea, from 1996–2002;
+- Ambassador of Luxembourg in Japan, also accredited in South Korea, from 1996–2002;

-• Consul General of Luxembourg in San Francisco from 1993–1996;
+- Consul General of Luxembourg in San Francisco from 1993–1996;

-• Counsellor at the Embassy of Luxembourg in Paris from 1988–1992; and,
+- Counsellor at the Embassy of Luxembourg in Paris from 1988–1992; and,

-• Secretary, First Secretary at the Ministry of Foreign Affairs of Luxembourg from 1983–1988.
+- Secretary, First Secretary at the Ministry of Foreign Affairs of Luxembourg from 1983–1988.

 Mr Gramegna studied Law and Economics at the University of Paris II (Pantheon-Assas) where he graduated with a degree (Maîtrise) in civil law in 1981 and a degree (licence) in economics in 1982.
-He also holds a Master of Advanced Studies (DEA) in European Community Law and was awarded the title of Doctor Honoris Causa from the ESCP Business School in Paris and the Sacred Heart University of Luxembourg.
+He also holds a Master of Advanced Studies (DEA) in European Community Law and was awarded the title of Doctor Honoris Causa by the ESCP Business School in Paris and the Sacred Heart University of Luxembourg.